-To perform batch processing: from the "Tools" menu, select "Batch processing ...", or press the window and click "File" - "Send to" - "Batch processing" from the Playlist window menu.
+To perform batch processing: from the "Tools" menu, select "Batch processing ...", or press the button on the main toolbar.
+You can also select a set of files for batch processing from the Playlist window and click "File" - "Send to" - "Batch processing" from the Playlist window menu.